stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 &\leq \sum_{k=1}^\infty \mu(E_k).
 \end{align}$$

-where the second equality follows from {prf:ref}`countable additivity of measures<mira-def:measure>` and the inequality follows from the fact that {prf:ref}`measures preserve order<mira-thm:measure-preserves-order>`.
+where the second equality follows from {prf:ref}`countable additivity of measures<mira:def:measure>` and the inequality follows from the fact that {prf:ref}`measures preserve order<mira:thm:measure-preserves-order>`.
 :::